ishubhamsha/FortiFi/README.md

 ## Usage

-1. Connect your MetaMask wallet (make sure you're on Base Sepolia network)
+1. Connect your MetaMask wallet
 2. Fill out the loan application form
 3. The AI system will evaluate your credit score
 4. DAO members can vote on your loan request